zemliany/zemliany.github.io/content/posts/aws-ssl-management.md

 {{</highlight >}}

 {{< alert type=info title="INFO" >}}
 Please pay attention, that **ACM is regional-depended AWS service** with compare to **IAM**, which means, that you should upload/re-import certificates with pointing out correct **\<region\>**.
-So if you missed or put wrong region in the aws-cli command quite proable when teams will try to use certificate ARN what you'll provide after the uploading in their services - it quite probable won't be work for their services, because certificate has been uploaded to wrong region.
+So if you missed or put wrong region in the `aws-cli` command quite proable when you will try to use certificate ARN what you'll provide after the uploading in their services - it quite probable won't be work for their services, because certificate has been uploaded to wrong region.

 {{< /alert >}}